sehaj1001/DataX_Plaksha/README.md

 3. Create <i>k</i> 'Centroid' nodes with coordinate values assigned randomly by picking the coordinates of any <i>k</i> unique 'Location' nodes.
 Assign each 'Centroid' a num between 1 and <i>k</i> and set times_updated to 0.
 4. Assign each 'Location' to its nearest cluster by calculating the geodesic distance between the point and each 'Centroid'.
 Create an outgoing 'CLOSEST_TO' relation between the point and the closest cluster center.
 5. Recalculate the coordinates of the 'Centroid' nodes to be the mean latitude and longitude of all 'Location' nodes within that cluster and increment times_updated by 1.
-6. Run the loop for KMeans by repeating Steps 4-5 until there are no changes in the clusters or a max number of iterations is reached.
+6. Run the loop for KMeans by repeating Steps 4-5 until there are no changes in the clusters or a max number of iterations (here, 30) is reached.
 Instead of creating a relationship as in Step 4, within the loop we change the relationship to end at the new cluster center to maintain the constraint of exactly one outgoing relationship with any 'Centroid' at a time.
 7. Assign the final centroids to be <i>k</i> actual locations from the dataset by finding the closest 'Location' point to each 'Centroid'.
 Set centroid to 1 for each such chosen 'Location'. <br> <br>

 <h3>Neo4j Screenshots:</h3>